Gwynneville

 Gwynneville is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Gwynneville has a high level of cultural diversity, with 36.9% of its population speaking a language other than English at home and 40.7% born overseas.
-The dominant religion in Gwynneville is Christianity, accounting for 42.0% of the population.
-However, Islam is significantly overrepresented, comprising 12.4%, compared to the Rest of NSW average of 2.5%.
+Gwynneville's cultural diversity is notable, with 36.9% of its residents speaking a language other than English at home and 40.7% born overseas.
+Christianity is the predominant religion in Gwynneville, accounting for 42.0% of the population.
+However, Islam is significantly overrepresented compared to Regional NSW, comprising 12.4% versus the regional average of 0.8%.

 Frequently Asked Questions - Diversity